 Who are WRASAC?

-We support women, young people, including boys and members of the trans community (aged 11-18), who have experienced any form of sexual violence, abuse or exploitation in their lives.
+We support women, including trans women, and young people of all genders (aged 11-18), who have experienced any form of sexual violence, abuse or exploitation in their lives.

 We promote equality and raise public awareness of the routes of sexual violence and its damaging and life-changing effects.